Making a memory box

 • something you especially love about your child, or about your relationship with them.

 You can include anything that is important to you or your child, or that helps to remind them of a specific memory.
+You can keep a note for your child of why each item is important.

 It is sometimes difficult to know where to start.
 Here are some suggestions:

 • You could write a letter to your child, or some short stories about things you have done together.
+You could also put in any birthday cards or postcards you may have sent.

 • A video recording could include a message from you or recordings of things you and your child have done together.
 Most smartphones have a video camera, or you could use a camcorder.
 You may want to create a collection of short videos using your phone’s editing tools or a programme on your computer.
 Your child could help you edit them.
 This may make it a joint project for you both and can be a memory-creating process in itself.
 Videos can be saved to a USB memory stick or DVD that can easily be put into your memory box.

 • You can transfer sound recordings, such as messages or your favourite music, onto a CD or save them to a USB memory stick.
-Your specialist nurse or local hospice may be able to help you, or you could ask for help from a local library.
+Your specialist nurse or local hospice may be able to help you.
+Or you could ask for help from a local library.

 • Small cards with messages on them could include details of your favourite things.
 Examples include: ‘I love you because...’, ‘Thank you for…’, ‘When we are not together, what I miss most about you is…’, or ‘Remember when…’.

 • You can add anything that has a personal story attached to it to the box.
-This might include jewellery, cards, toys, or tickets from places you visited together that hold special memories.
+This might include jewellery, cards, toys or tickets from places you visited together that hold special memories.
 It can help to attach a small note to the object as a reminder for your child.
 Luggage labels are a practical way of doing this.

 • You may want to include things in the box that are important to you, so that your child can begin to learn more about you.
-For example, you could include a piece of music you really love, your favourite book, a piece of clothing in your favourite colour (such as a scarf or t-shirt), or photos of key moments in your life.
+For example, you could include a piece of music you really love, your favourite book, a piece of clothing in your favourite colour (such as a scarf or t-shirt) or photos of key moments in your life.

 How is it used?

 Whatever you choose to put into a memory box can be used to tell your child stories of your life.
 These can be repeated again and again.
-This can help even very young children build up a store of memories that they may otherwise be too young to hold on to.
+This will help even very young children build up a store of memories that they may otherwise be too young to hold on to.

 You may want to choose family members or close friends to be ‘memory-holders’ for your child as they grow up.
 It may be helpful for them to know what you are putting into your memory box yourself.
 They can then add to the memories as your child grows up and answer any questions they might have about you.